BLAST-WarpX/warpx/.github/ISSUE_TEMPLATE/feature_request.md

 _Please remove any sensitive information (e.g., passwords, API keys) from your submission.
 Thank you for taking the time to report this issue.
 We will respond as soon as possible._

+## Context and motivation
-**What is the context that is prompting you to request a new feature?**
+Please provide a clear and concise description of the context that is prompting you to request a new feature.
+What problem are you trying to solve, and how will this feature help you achieve your goals?

-A clear and concise description of the context.
+## Proposed feature

-**What feature would you like to add to WarpX?**
+Describe the feature you would like to add to WarpX in detail.
+Please include:
-A clear and concise description of the feature.
+- A clear and concise description of the feature

-**What alternatives have you considered?**
-A clear and concise description of any alternative solutions or features you have considered.

-**Additional information**
-If applicable, please add other info about the feature request (e.g., links to existing codes, publications, etc.).

-**Screenshots**
+- Any relevant technical requirements or specifications
+- How you envision the feature being used

+## Alternative solutions
+Have you considered any alternative solutions or features that could achieve the same goal?
+If so, please describe them and explain why you believe the proposed feature is the best solution.

+## Additional information
-If applicable, please add screenshots about the feature request.
+If applicable, please provide any additional information that may be relevant to the feature request, such as:
+- Links to existing codes or implementations
+- References to relevant publications or research
+- Any specific use cases or scenarios where the feature would be particularly useful